zadworny/compono/README.md

 Implement the above logic in PHP, in the `api` service, in order to not expose the `SECRET_KEY` to the end user.

-Build the front end user interface of the application in the `app` service.
-A Vite setup for a Single Page Application has been provided for your convenience, with a proxy to the `api` service configured.
-Feel free to extend it with a JavaScript framework or libraries of your choice, or go vanilla.

 Please do not modify the `backend` service.